tylermhansen/listenerleague/index.md

 for a draft order, he has no preferences.

 The memes he doth provide to Slack, <br>
-are only rivaled by his famous Talk of the Smack, <br>
+are only rivaled by his famous Talk of the Smack, &#9997;<br>
 and his name is Tyler Hansen.

 Thou must be careful if he recieveth an invite, <br>
 because his fantasy teams have been known to fight, <br>
-and to the championship round he'll be dancin'.
+and to the championship round he'll be dancin'. &#127926;